ConnectAI-E/GitMaya/README.md

 > \[!TIP]
 >
-> We suggest you redeploy using the following steps, [📘 Maintaining Updates with GitMaya Self-Deployment](https://github.com/connectai-e/gitmaya/wiki/Upstream-Sync).
+> We suggest you redeploy using the following steps, [📘 Maintaining Updates with GitMaya Self-Deployment](https://github.com/connectai-e/gitmaya/wiki/Upstream-Sync). -->

-### `B` Deploying with Docker
+### Deploying with Docker-Compose

 [![][docker-release-shield]][docker-release-link]
 [![][docker-size-shield]][docker-size-link]